 11:21 am PT: Pam Hyde, SAMHSA Administrator is third speaker: Pam included a candid discussion about how she was once an “outside” leader-attorney fighting against the current mental health system to change it.
 She pointed out that sometimes when she was an “outside” leader some of her best allies were inside the system.
 She pointed out that the Egyptian peaceful revolution was only 18 days long, but in a way this is just the start — and there will be months and years of incremental work if democracy truly is brought to the country.

 11:30 am PT: Discussion about to especially encourage leadership among marginalized groups, such as women of color.
 David mentioned special outreach to neglected groups, such as homeless and ex-homeless among the homeless newspapers all over the US.
 Keris points out that priorities may be different among leaders, but we need to welcome that diversity.
-Example: The His reaching homeless activists via radio & web.
+Example: The Homeless Marathon is reaching homeless activists via radio & web.

 11:45 am PT: There is discussion about looming mental health budget cutbacks.
 David and Keris agree that ‘more money’ in general for the mental health system is not enough, that we need to focus on specific items like peer-delivered services and advocacy.
 Pat talked about using Supported Decision Making so that “forced treatment is not necessary, or certainly not the first thing people think of.”

 11:50 am PT: There’s a question about how to divert some of the ‘gold’ from the medical model approach, to peer-run programs.
 David suggested Lauren Spiro comment, since she was able to shake out more than a million more dollars for peer-run programs.
 Moderator Jim McNulty talked about the sheer number of lobbiests for the medical model approach in Washington, D.C.